DACA and Immigration Issues

 ● Over 27,000 DACA recipients are healthcare practitioners supporting occupations on the frontline of responding to COVID 19 ( Svajlenka, 2019)

-● During the pandemic, many undocumented immigrants are also deemed “essential”,
+● During the pandemic, many undocumented immigrants are also deemed “essential”, performing other jobs that are keeping the U.S economy afloat.

 ● Despite the invaluable service they are providing and the sacrifices they are making, these undocumented immigrants are excluded from receiving and benefits or resources, including the Coronavirus Aid, Relief, and Economic Security (CARES) Act, including emergency aid for college students.
 The COVID 19 pandemic has exposed the irony inherent in these negative attitudes.